lindbergryan04/RecipeRater_report/README.md

 Our p-value threshhold is .05.

-Our test statistic is the difference of balance scores calculated by humans vs the balance scores calculated by algorithm.
+<iframe src="assets/hypothesis_plot1.html" width="800" height="600" frameBorder="0"></iframe>
+<iframe src="assets/hypothesis_plot2.html" width="800" height="600" frameBorder="0"></iframe>

 We got a P-Value of .0048, which definetely falls under our significance level.
 Therefore, we will reject our null hypothesis in favor of the alternative.
-This suggests that our formula for calculating a holistic statistic for each recipe is generalizable to a population with similar values of taste vs ease vs health in their cooking.
+This suggests that our formula for calculating a holistic balance score for each recipe is generalizable to a population with similar values of taste vs ease vs health in their cooking.

-<iframe src="assets/hypothesis_plot1" width="800" height="600" frameBorder="0"></iframe>

-<iframe src="assets/hypothesis_plot2" width="800" height="600" frameBorder="0"></iframe>

-#### Hypothesis Test Conclusion:

-We got a P-value of .0048, a Pearson's R of .511.
-This means we reject the null in favor of the alternative hypothesis, meaning that our formula for calculating the balance score is likely generalizable to a population with similar values of taste vs ease vs health in their cooking.

 ---